TITLE 14

 (1) The ability to make awards each year is contingent upon the availability of funds.

-(2) If possible, the Office shall make an award to every applicant who satisfies the requirements of this section, consistent with the limitations established in subsection (g) of this section.
+(2) If possible, the Office shall make an award to every applicant who satisfies the requirements of this section.

-(3) Where there are insufficient funds to make an award to every applicant who satisfies the requirements of this section, the Office shall give priority to applicants who meet either of the following criteria:
+(3) If there are insufficient funds to make an award to every applicant who satisfies the requirements of this section, the Office shall give priority to applicants who meet 1 or more of the following criteria:

 a.
-Applicants employed in both a certification area and a school that the Office has identified as a “high needs area” as defined in this section.
+Applicants employed in both a certification area and a school that the Office identifies as a “high needs area,” as defined in this section.

 b.
 Applicants having the greatest financial need.

-(4) The applicants having the greatest financial need shall be determined in the sole discretion of the Office.
-The Office shall request at least the following information, but the weight to be given to the information shall be determined in the sole discretion of the Office:
+(4) The applicants having the greatest financial need is determined in the sole discretion of the Office.
+To determine financial need the Office shall request at least the applicant’s income and total amount of qualified educational loans.
+The Office shall determine, in its sole discretion, the weight given to the information.

 (g) Amount of award. —

-(h) The Department of Education through the Delaware Higher Education Office is authorized to adopt rules and regulations to implement this section, subject to the State Board of Education’s approval.
-The Office may adopt rules and regulations that refine or narrow eligibility requirements or high needs areas, but in no event shall the Office expand the pool of educators who may receive an award beyond the limits set forth in this section.
+(h) The Department of Education, through the Office, is authorized to adopt rules and regulations to implement this section, subject to the State Board of Education’s approval.
+The Office may adopt rules and regulations that refine or narrow eligibility requirements or high needs areas, but the Office may not expand the pool of public school employees who are eligible to receive an award beyond the limits set forth in this section.

 (i) Penalties.—